Lego Bionicle: Quest for the Toa: Background and setting

-Quest for the Toa was intended to be a prequel to Lego Bionicle: The Legend of Mata Nui, which was being developed simultaneously by Saffire, and its ending is a direct setup for The Legend of Mata Nui.
-However, the game was canceled in October 2001.
+Quest for the Toa was intended to be a prequel to Lego Bionicle: The Legend of Mata Nui, which was being developed simultaneously by Saffire, and its ending is a direct setup for The Legend of Mata Nui, but the game was canceled in October 2001.
 The main character in Quest for the Toa, Takua, was also the playable character in the Mata Nui Online Game, an online point-and-click adventure game that continued the 2001 Bionicle story.

 Quest for the Toa is set on the fictional island of Mata Nui, which is divided into six elementally-themed regions: the aquatic region of Ga-Wahi, the jungle region of Le-Wahi, the icy and mountainous region of Ko-Wahi, the subterranean region of Onu-Wahi, the desert region of Po-Wahi, and the volcanic region of Ta-Wahi.
 Each of the regions contains a village, known as a koro, and each koro is led by a Turaga, the village elder.
 A great temple, Kini-Nui, lies near the center of the island.
 Although Mata Nui was once a paradise in the distant past, its villages have since lived in fear of the evil Makuta, whose dark power dominates the island at the start of the story.
 The villagers await the prophesied arrival of the Toa, six warriors destined to defeat Makuta and restore peace to the island.